Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Results and Discussions

 Now, if these two operators are chiral symmetric partner similar to Eq.~\ref{chiral_partner}, then one can form the two symmetric frames as, $\hat{U}_1 = \hat{F} \hat{G}$ and $\hat{U}_2 = \hat{G} \hat{F}$.
 Building on these two time frames, each of the non-trivial phases can be characterized via a pair of invariant similar to Eq.~\ref{symmetric_frame}.
 In Fig. \ref{Figure_11}c, we have shown the variation of $\nu^{0,\pi}$ as a function of $t_V$ which clearly agrees with the OBC spectrum.
 It is noteworthy, that unlike the delta or the step drive, the harmonic drive can not host higher winding numbers.
 This is due to the fact that the computation of the winding numbers are based on the $d$-vectors obtained from a high-frequency expansion, and it is expected that at high-frequency regime the system can not have multiple gap closing, and hence multiple edge modes.
 Nonetheless, the approach we have discussed here can very much be utilized over a range of frequencies, revealing intriguing NH features owing to its periodic modulation.
-It is worthwhile to mention that the EPs will bear close quantitative resemblance to those obtained for the delta drive, albeit their precise enumeration are significantly more complicated due to the complex structure of the $d$-vectors (Eq. \ref{d_vectors_harmonic}).
+Furthermore, we note that certain points in the quasi-energy spectrum (Fig. \ref{Figure_11}a) appear at \( |E| > \pi/T \) which may be understood as follows.
+This spectrum is obtained via the Shirley-Floquet formalism \cite{floquetformalism3,SF2,SF3} and comprises of three replicas of the static branches, each separated from the other by an integer multiple of the driving frequency (\( m\omega \)).
+Consequently, the points with \( |E| > \pi/T \) in Fig. \ref{Figure_11}a emerge from the bulk states of the upper replica (\( m = +1 \)), which are intrinsically linked to the central replica (\( m = 0 \)).
+Moreover, it is worthwhile to mention that both harmonic and delta drive are expected to yield similar results.
+This is due to the fact that a delta drive can effectively be viewed as a mutual superposition of multiple harmonic drives with appropriately tuned frequencies.
+However, the methodologies for computing the GBZ in these two cases are entirely different which we have comprehensively discussed so far.
+Consequently, EPs are supposed to bear close quantitative resemblance to those obtained for the delta drive, albeit their precise enumeration are significantly more complicated due to the complex structure of the $d$-vectors (Eq. \ref{d_vectors_harmonic}).
 In conclusion, our formalism creates new opportunities for uncovering non-trivial NH characteristics through the modulation of various driving protocols, offering exciting prospects for exploring NH effects in driven systems.
 Moreover, each driving generates unique features unattainable in static or Hermitian systems, as we have summarized in Table \ref{Table}.